themaninderkaur/retro-tank-game/README.md

 - **Simple Controls:** Easy-to-use keyboard controls for both players.
 - **Health System:** Each player has 3 hearts, displayed on the screen.
-- **Classic 8-Bit Graphics:** Nostalgic graphics and sounds for an authentic retro gaming experience.
+- **Classic Retro Graphics:** Nostalgic graphics and sounds for an authentic retro gaming experience.

 ## Future Enhancements